-Digital Transformation is in almost every c-level magazine, blog and whitepaper and executives do not want someone comes in and disrupt their business.
+Digital Transformation is in almost every C-level magazine, blog, and whitepaper and executives do not want someone to come in and disrupt their business.

-Today organizations are adopting Mobility, Analytics and Internet of Things for Digital.
-However, solutions, which are not intuitive, responsive and social, does not have a place in customer’s list.
+Today organizations are adopting Mobility, Analytics, and the Internet of Things for Digital.
+However, solutions, that are not intuitive, responsive, and social, do not have a place in the customer’s list.
 So it becomes appropriate for companies to get into the user experience space.

 A UX design can supercharge productivity, add immense value to customer interactions, and help employees love their jobs.

-It is extremely important to do an accurate analysis of users, their needs by conducting surveys, workshops to design the UX.
+It is extremely important to do an accurate analysis of users, and their needs by conducting surveys, and workshops to design the UX.